Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar

-Figure~\ref{Fig:oar_final} also shows the self-regulated GCE models for the MW solar neighbourhood \citep{kob20sr} and the self-regulated phase (older than 4.5~Gyr, prior to the secondary gas infall; see \citealt{Arnaboldi22,Kobayashi23}) of our M31 disc model.
+Figure~\ref{Fig:oar_final} also shows the self-regulated GCE models for the MW solar neighbourhood \citep{kob20sr} and the self-regulated phase (older than 4.5~Gyr, prior to the secondary gas infall; see \citealt{Kobayashi23}) for our M31 disc model.
+These are shown to illustrate the governing chemical enrichment sequence for galaxies having higher stellar mass than those in our SDSS sample.
 We can see the effect of galaxy mass on the chemical enrichment sequence in the log(O/Ar) vs 12+log(Ar/H) plane.
-The model for the highest mass galaxy, M31 (M$\rm_{*, disc+bulge}=$~1-1.5 $\times 10^{11}$M$_{\odot}$; \citealt{Tamm12}), constrained from O and Ar abundances of $>4.5$~Gyr old M31 disc planetary nebulae \citep[][]{Arnaboldi22}, shows the highest log(O/Ar) at any 12+log(Ar/H) value.
-This is followed closely by the MW (M$\rm_{*, disc+bar+bulge}=6.08 \pm 1.14 \times 10^{10}$M$_{\odot}$; \citealt{Licquia15}) whose solar neighbourhood GCE model, constrained by Fe and $\alpha$-element abundances from stars, traces a marginally lower log(O/Ar) value at 12+log(Ar/H)$>5.7$.
+The model for the highest mass galaxy, M31 (M$\rm_{*, disc+bulge}=$~1-1.5 $\times 10^{11}$M$_{\odot}$; \citealt{Tamm12}; see also \citealt{Bhattacharya23b} for a review of the mass determination history of M31), constrained from O and Ar abundances of $>4.5$~Gyr old M31 disc planetary nebulae, shows the highest log(O/Ar) at any 12+log(Ar/H) value.
+This is followed closely by the MW (M$\rm_{*, disc+bar+bulge}=6.08 \pm 1.14 \times 10^{10}$M$_{\odot}$; \citealt{Licquia15}) whose solar neighbourhood GCE model, constrained by Fe and $\alpha$-element abundances from stars, traces a lower log(O/Ar) value at 12+log(Ar/H)$>5.7$.
 The higher mass SDSS galaxies with <M$\rm_{*}$>$\sim 2.6 \times 10^9$M$_{\odot}$ trace a lower log(O/Ar) sequence, while the lower mass SDSS galaxies with <M$\rm_{*}$>$\sim 1.7 \times 10^7$M$_{\odot}$ trace an even lower log(O/Ar) sequence.